ericjohnson97/iq_image_generator/README.md

 - copy the file `config.json.example` to `config.json`
 - configure the `config.json` file in the `Intelligent Quads Image Generator_Data/StreamingAssets` folder
     - set the `"tileURL"`:  to `https://tile.googleapis.com/v1/3dtiles/root.json?key=<your google maps api key>`
-    - set the `"mavlink2RestURL"` to a mavlink2rest server. if using inteligentquads.com as the sim backend set it to `"wss://sim.intelligentquads.com/<uuid>"`
+    - set the `"mavlink2RestURL"` to a mavlink2rest server. if using inteligentquads.com as the sim backend set it to `"wss://sim.intelligentquads.com/<uuid>"` if using the [example simulation](#Example-Simulation) set it to `"ws://127.0.0.1:6040"`

 ### Configuration File